 Siena strives to embody the vision and values of St. Francis of Assisi, including his commitment to building a world that is more just, peaceable, and humane.
 We must recommit to strengthening the bonds of racial justice to fulfill that mission and ensure people of color in our community feel safe, accepted, appreciated and affirmed.
 This effort starts with education and conversation.
 It requires action.

 As these messages have been shared with the community, many of you have reached out to share your stories, perspective and ideas.
-President-elect Dr. Gibson has said that pursuing justice will be a priority for his administration, which begins on July 1.
+President Gibson said that pursuing justice will be a priority for his administration.
 Your input is valuable and important to informing the initiatives to come.

 Town Halls with Dr. Gibson